Seyi-Keye/checkpoint-inverted-index/README.md

  3. Create your feature branch: `git checkout -b new-feature`
  4. Commit your changes: `git commit -m "did something"`
  5. Push to the remote branch: `git push origin new-feature`

+This is a link to the app on [heroku](https://seyi-keye-inverted-index.herokuapp.com/)